MLC 2006 & STCW

 Verification of Certificates

-STCW Certificates issued by the Merchant Shipping Directorate may be verified through the following email address: email@example.com
+STCW Certificates issued by the Merchant Shipping Directorate may be authenticated by scanning the QR code found on the front of each certificate.

 Certification of Seafarers

 In terms of law, certification of seafarers is the responsibility of the Registrar-General of Shipping and Seamen.
 Certificates of competence are issued only after successful completion of approved courses of training including examinations held in accredited training centres to the highest standards.

 The Maltese Administration has undertakings in terms of Regulation I/10 of the STCW Convention with a significant number of recognised maritime Administrations for the mutual recognition of seafarer certificates.
 An Endorsement attesting the recognition of a Certificate of Competence by a foreign Administration may be issued only after having verfiied that all certificates presented for endorsement are valid and authentic.

 Malta has acceded to IMO Convention STCW 1978, as amended.
 Maltese ships are subject to the provisions of the Merchant Shipping Act and ancillary regulations concerning the competency of officers and seamen.